Holiday Program

 Week 2

-Early registrations closed Friday, 4 April.
-Bookings received now will incur an additional fee and must be made directly through administration.
+Early registrations are now closed.
+Bookings received after this date will incur an additional fee and must be made directly through administration.
 To enrol, please email holidaycamps@rosebank.nsw.edu.au with your child's name and your phone number.
 A staff member will contact you to process your enrolment.

 Cost